 Aspect Ratio Meaning

 The shape of your image is dictated by its aspect ratio.
 In the early days, there was only one option while today there are many.
+Beyond that simple explanation, what's aspect ration got to do with storytelling?
+Does the a more square image tell a different story than a rectangular image?
 Understanding the power of aspect ratio has on your storytelling starts with basic math.

 What is aspect ratio?

 Aspect ratio is the ratio of width (w) to height (h) that describes the shape of your film, or image.
 It’s usually written as a ratio of (w):(h) like 1:1, 4:3 or 16:9.
 Aspect ratio has no relationship to how big or small the screen is — you can have a 4:3 image on a cellphone or on a 40' movie theater screen.
 The original standard aspect ratio for filmmaking (1.33:1) was chosen based on the industry's adoption of 35mm celluloid film as the primary format.
 Since then, a number of technological and creative advances have opened up many options when it comes to aspect ratio.

 Common Aspect Ratio Examples:

 - Early aspect ratios like 1.33:1 and 1.37:1 were the standard in Hollywood for decades

 - Widescreen aspect ratios like 1.85:1 and 2.39:1 became more prominent starting in the 1950s

 - Today's aspect ratios also include the vertical 9:16 for smartphones and applications like Instagram stories